Skip to footer content

 green arrow pointer

-If you're a C# developer exploring Tesseract OCR on GitHub, chances are you're after more than just code.
-You want a library that actually works out of the box, comes with examples you can run, and has an active community behind it.
-Reliable integration and solid version control matter just as much.
+If you are a C# developer exploring OCR options on GitHub, chances are you need more than just code.
+You want a library that works out of the box, ships with runnable examples, and has an active community behind it.
+Reliable integration and solid version control matter just as much as accuracy.
+This guide walks you through how to plug IronOCR into your GitHub projects so you can handle text recognition in images and PDFs with confidence.

-That's where IronOCR steps in.
-In this guide, I'll walk you through how to plug IronOCR into your GitHub projects so you can handle text recognition in images and PDFs with ease.
-Whether your goal is to grab plain text, extract structured words and lines, or even generate searchable PDFs for archiving, IronOCR has you covered.
-The library's comprehensive features support everything from barcode reading to multi-language OCR.
+Whether your goal is to extract plain text, pull structured words and lines, or generate searchable PDFs for archiving, IronOCR has you covered.
+The library supports everything from barcode reading to multi-language OCR across 125+ languages.

-IronOCR stands out as a comprehensive OCR solution that works seamlessly with GitHub-based development workflows and .NET Core projects.
-Unlike raw Tesseract implementations that require complex configuration, IronOCR provides a refined API that gets you running in minutes.
-For those new to optical character recognition concepts, IronOCR's comprehensive documentation covers everything from basic text extraction to advanced image processing.
-The library includes built-in support for image filters and OCR optimization techniques.
+For those new to optical character recognition, IronOCR's documentation covers everything from basic text extraction to advanced image processing.
+The library includes built-in support for image filters and OCR optimization techniques that would otherwise require significant manual tuning.

-What Installation Method Should I Use?
+What Installation Method Should You Use?

 Start by installing IronOCR through NuGet Package Manager: